xp-forge/web/README.md

 };
 ```

 This library comes with `web.handler.FilesFrom` - a handler for serving files.
-It takes care of conditional requests (*with If-Modified-Since*) as well requests for content ranges.
+It takes care of conditional requests (*with If-Modified-Since*) as well requests for content ranges, and makes use of the asynchronous capabilities if available, see [here](https://github.com/xp-forge/web/pull/72).

 Filters
 -------